CaptainOfFlyingDutchman/manvendrask.github.com/_posts/2024-09-26-coding-assitants-and-ollama.md

 ## Introduction

 Everyone is familiar with AI (acronym for Artificial Intelligence), at least the term.
 It's a field that has been around for decades and it's still growing.
-One of the most exciting things about AI is how it can be used to unlock the Developer Productivity with the invent of coding assistants and AI-powered tools.
+One of the most exciting things about AI is how it can be used to unlock the Developer Productivity with the invention of coding assistants and AI-powered tools.

 The first coding assistant came out of nowhere from GitHub named Copilot, though in the beginning it generated a lot of controversy about how it utilizes the open source repositories to train itself.
 And the second one is called ChatGPT which has been around since 2018 and it's still growing.
 It can answer questions, write and debug code, summarize text, translate languages, play games, etc. This list of AI engines continues to grow and evolve.

-But the true power of coding assistants is that they can provide the inline completion as you are typing the code.
-For example; let's say we have some [Rust](https://www.rust-lang.org/) code that creates a variable `finland` of type `Country` that in turns holds a vector of `City`, the Code assistant can give you the following suggestion:
+But the true power of coding assistants comes from the power of their inline completions ability as you are typing the code.
+For instance, let's say we have some [Rust](https://www.rust-lang.org/) code that creates a variable `finland` of type `Country` that in turns holds a vector of `City`, the Code assistant can give you the following suggestion:

 > ![finland-autocomplete](/assets/img/coding-assistants-and-ollama/finland-autocomplete.png)